RigsOfRods/docs.rigsofrods.org/gameplay/multiplayer-server-setup.md

 If you come across a problem, please post in the appropriate [help/support forum](http://rigsofrods.org/forum-15.html).
 If you have a solution for your problem, please add the problem and solution to this list.

-# Further Reading

-## Server Commands

-The server supports several commands by default.
-Please see the [Server Commands](Server_Commands "wikilink") page for more information.

-## GameBot

-A special Python-based bot is available for random tasks.
-Please see the [GameBot](GameBot "wikilink") page.
-This bot connects to a server as a normal client, and can provide several services to both players and server-administrators.

-## Server Side Scripts

-You can add scripts to the server, which can perform random tasks as well.
-More information about these script can be found on the [serverside scripting](serverside_scripting "wikilink") page.